Month: August 2009

 How One of America’s Most Important Jewish Theologians Became a Poster Boy for Lousy Health Insurance

 My Ph.D. is actually in modern Jewish philosophy from Brandeis University.
 Everyone knows that there has been a fundamental weakness to Jewish philosophy and theology since the loss of European Jewry in the Holocaust.
 But I have studied and been friends with Arthur Waskow for decades, and I can say that he has emerged as one of the most creative thinkers of contemporary Jewish spiritual life.
 His books are playful, down to earth, but incredibly creative on a spiritual and textual level.

 More importantly Arthur is by far the most courageous in standing up to the Jewish establishment which silences all thought that questions the militancy of their supposedly pro-Israel politics, which is not very pro-Israel.
 Arthur has managed in his senior years, to create a bridge to the mainstream Jewish community through his championing of not only peace and justice but also environmental transformation.
-The latter has …
+The latter has resonated with …